djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 [ShapeA] [ShapeB] [ShapeC] [ShapeD]
 ```

-1. **Bounding Rectangles:** Each node encompasses a spatial area that bounds all its child nodes.
+- Bounding rectangles are used in each node to **encompass** a spatial area that bounds all its child nodes.
-2. **Hierarchical Organization:** Similar to B-Trees but extended to handle multi-dimensional spaces.
+- The hierarchical organization is similar to B-Trees but **extended** to handle multi-dimensional spaces.

-**Operational Mechanics:**
+**Operational Mechanics**

-- **Search:** Traverses nodes whose bounding rectangles intersect with the query area.
+- The search operation traverses nodes whose bounding rectangles **intersect** with the query area.
-- **Insertion:** Finds the appropriate leaf node by minimizing the area enlargement required.
+- Insertion involves finding the appropriate leaf node by minimizing the **area** enlargement required.
-- **Deletion:** Removes entries and adjusts bounding rectangles to maintain balance.
+- Deletion removes entries and adjusts bounding rectangles to **maintain** balance.

-**Advantages:**
+**Advantages**

-- **Optimized for Spatial Queries:** Efficiently handles range searches, nearest-neighbor searches, and spatial joins.
+- The structure is optimized for **spatial** queries, efficiently handling range searches, nearest-neighbor searches, and spatial joins.
-- **Handles Multi-Dimensional Data:** Suited for applications involving geographical information systems (GIS).
+- It handles multi-dimensional **data**, making it suited for applications involving geographical information systems (GIS).

-**Disadvantages:**
+**Disadvantages**

-- **Complex Implementation:** More intricate compared to linear index structures like B-Trees.
+- The implementation is more **complex** compared to linear index structures like B-Trees.
-- **Potential Overlap:** Bounding rectangles can overlap, leading to increased search paths.
+- Bounding rectangles can **overlap**, leading to increased search paths.

 **Use Cases:**